KubeOperator/kubeapps-plus/chart/README.md

 ### Error while upgrading the Chart

-It is possible that when upgrading Kubeapps an error appears.
+It is possible that when upgrading Kubeapps Plus an error appears.
 That can be caused by a breaking change in the new chart or because the current chart installation is in an inconsistent state.
-If you find issues upgrading Kubeapps you can follow these steps:
+If you find issues upgrading Kubeapps Plus you can follow these steps:

-> Note: This steps assume that you have installed Kubeapps in the namespace `kubeapps` using the name `kubeapps`.
+> Note: This steps assume that you have installed Kubeapps Plus in the namespace `kubeapps` using the name `kubeapps`.
 If that is not the case replace the command with your namespace and/or name.

 1. (Optional) Backup your personal repositories (if you have any):